zowe/community/Technical-Steering-Committee/guidelines/breaking-changes.md

 ## Squad Responsibilities

-Each squad documents for the components owned by the squads in [Zowe Docs](https://docs.zowe.org/):
+Each squad decides and documents in [Zowe Docs](https://docs.zowe.org/):

- - What is public and internal API
+ - What is public and internal API of the projects owned by the squad.
  - What is breaking change together with examples of breaking and non-breaking change.
  - How runtime warnings and errors are handled.